Category eight – Best rehabilitation and return to work management system

 How does your organisation ensure all stakeholders, including injured workers, teams, supervisors, and management, are informed, involved and supported through all stages of injury management and return to work?

-How was the initiative developed (e.g. what issue does it address, what process was undertaken to develop it, how were any barriers or challenges overcome, how was it implemented)?
+What initiatives has your organisation developed, led or implemented (this may include systems, processes, policies, products, services, technology, or other new concepts) to support a strong return to work practice and culture?
+And how was the initiative developed?
+For example, what does it address, what process was undertaken to develop it, how were any barriers or challenges overcome, how was it implemented?

 What challenges did you face and how did you overcome them (business size, resources, geography)?